Matheus-Pombeiro/game-files/README.md

 # game-files
  An online Game List

  Hey, there!
 This is the Game Files, a webpage where you can save your favorite games in a list.
-The project is all developed using Front-end technologies, as HTML, Tailwind CSS and JavaScript.
+The project was all developed using Front-end technologies, as HTML, Tailwind CSS and JavaScript.
 The Figma was used to design the page.

  This is an authorial project made by its author.
 You can see the use of the techs mentioned previously next.